grossa/lightbox-demo/README.md

 Prefabs - Two  meshes I made with Blender.
 One has more vertices than the other.

 Build -  Download the build (.exe file with data) at Dropbox.

+Video - Watch a video demonstration of the concept on our Youtube channel.